Janusec/janusec-admin/README.md

 # Janusec Application Gateway Web Administration

 This project is the Unified Web Administration Portal for [Janusec Application Gateway](https://www.janusec.com/) , [Github](https://github.com/Janusec/janusec) , generated with [Angular CLI](https://github.com/angular/angular-cli) and Angular 5.

+This project is optional, and Janusec Application Gateway has already included it.

 ## Development server